Iditarod meaning - What does "Iditarod" mean?

-After a little research I'm still not exactly sure what the word Iditarod means, but here's what I've been able to find out.
+After a little research I'm still not exactly sure what “Iditarod” means, but here's what I've been able to find out.

 Next, the Iditarod Trail is historically known as the trail taken from Seward, Alaska to Nome, Alaska.
+(Since the race ends in Nome, I’ll guess that the race name comes from this trail more than anything.)
 See this Wikipedia page for more information about the trail.

 Also, the Iditarod River is a river in Alaska.

 Meaning of the name "Iditarod" - Athabascan origins?